AntonioDaria/CV/README.md

 - English Cambridge Advanced Certificate

-### Computing Programming (Italy 1996-2001)
+#### Computing Programming (Italy 1996-2001)

 - Diploma A-level equivalent,

 ## Interests

-Wold travelling and practising sports are my favourites,(football amongst all) with the ambition to turn a passion such as coding into a way of life.
+World travelling and practising sports are my favourites,(football amongst all) with the ambition to turn a passion such as coding into a way of life.